rayaansomaiah/tomato-shooting-game/README.md

 # Shoot the Tomatoes

+## Instruction:
+Please use a mouse and not the trackpad for shooting targets.

 ## Description

 "Shoot the Tomatoes" is a simple shooting game developed using jQuery.
 The player uses the cursor to shoot moving targets on the screen.
 The game keeps track of the player's score and includes a timer for each game session.
 At the end of the game, the final score is displayed in a popup with an option to restart the game.